Disruption-Consulting/autoMigrate/README.md

 |:no_entry:|TOTAL **11 hours**|||
 |:white_check_mark:|||**MIGRATION COMPLETE**|

-Migration involves first running the provided "src_migr" script on the NON-CDB source database; `mode=EXECUTE` sets all application tablespaces to read only which takes at most a few minutes depending on how many 'dirtied' blocks need to be written from the buffer cache.
+Migration involves first running the provided "src_migr" script on the NON-CDB source database; `mode=EXECUTE` sets all application tablespaces to read only which takes at most a few minutes depending on how many 'dirtied' blocks need to be written from the buffer cache and how many application tablespaces are involved.
 The provided "tgt_migr" script is then run on the target database which:
 1) creates a PDB to receive the NON-CDB
 2) transfers the read only data files from the NON-CDB to the PDB
-3) runs DATATPUMP to plug the data files into the PDB and copy source application objects like Users, PLSQL, Views, Sequences etc.
+3) runs DATATPUMP to plug the data files into the PDB and integrate application objects like Users, PLSQL, Views, Sequences etc.

 The Production application is effectively unavailable until the migration completes.
 Depending on the business criticality of the application, 11 hours downtime, as in this example, may be acceptable.
-Many business-critical applications, however, may only support a much shorter period of downtime.
-For this reason, autoMigrate allows the Production application to remain fully available whilst it takes regular incremental data file backups which it applies to the target database rolling it forward to near-synchronicity with the source database.
+In many other cases, however, a much shorter period of downtime will be necessary.
+For this reason, autoMigrate allows the Production application to remain fully available whilst regular incremental data file backups are taken and applied to the target database rolling it forward to near-synchronicity with the source database.

 |APPLICATION AVAILABLE|ELAPSED TIME|SOURCE DATABASE|TARGET DATABASE|